I’m Engaged! Now What?

 December 1, 2020

 Congrats on your engagement!
-Soak in the moment and take a deep breath.
+Soak at the moment and take a deep breath.
 Once couples are engaged, the next question they get asked is when’s the wedding?
 For us, it was a week before people started asking us that question.
 We were so busy looking into each other’s eyes that we forgot that we had a wedding to plan.
 So now that you’re engaged, what should you be doing?
 Take a look at some of our suggestions below!

 1. Take Your Time